Find a Recipe!

 Hot liquids help release the flavors in the cocoa, making for a richer and deep flavor.

-Cream together butter and sugar
+2. Cream together butter and sugar

-By creaming together the butter and sugar, you will whip air into the dough.
-And this will make for a more tender cookie.
+By creaming together the butter and sugar, you will whip air into the dough and this will make for a more tender cookie.
 For best results, whip together the butter and sugar on high speed for 3-4 minutes.

 Once that’s done, mix in the eggs and vanilla and then scrape down the sides of the bowl.

-Add the flour
+3. Add the flour

 You want to add the flour a bit at a time (by thirds) with the mixer on low.
 This will keep the cookies from getting tough and overmixing the flour.
 I stop the mixer when there is a little flour still unmixed and then use my spatula to finish it up.

-We want tender NOT tough cookies with plenty of chocolate flavor.
+We want tender NOT tough with plenty of chocolate flavor.
 All these steps will ensure you get a great result!

-Shape the slice and bake cookie dough
+4. Shape the dough

 Begin by forming the dough into a rough log about 12 inches long.
 You can see in the photos it’s dented and not completely even.
 This is OKAY!
 These next steps are going to turn this log into a smooth cylinder and keep it that way.

-Step 1 – Take a piece of parchment and fold it over the dough so that it completely covers the log with some room on the ends.
+Step 1 – Take a piece of parchment and fold it over the top so that it completely covers the log with some room on the ends.
 Then take your bench scraper and press on the parchment along the side of the log between the dough and the table top.
 Check out the photo since it’s much easier to see than describe!

 Step 2 – Fill the bottom of a 9×13 baking dish (or another container which will fit your dough cylinder) with dry beans, rice, lentils, or any other small, clean item you have in quantity.
-Then place the wrapped dough on the bed of rice or beans and nestle it in.
+Then place the wrapped log on the bed of rice or beans and nestle it in.

 This will keep your dough from getting flat in the fridge as it chills!

-Slice and bake
+5. Slice and bake

-The last thing you need to do before eating some cookies is to slice the dough 1/4 inch thick and then bake them for about 10 minutes at 375F.
+The last thing you need to do before eating is to slice the dough 1/4 inch thick and then bake them for about 10 minutes at 375F.
 Once they are baked, give them a rest for a few minutes (so they can firm up) and then move them to a cooling rack.

 Note: If you want them to have decorative edges (if you are giving the cookies a simple ganache topping or a drizzle of chocolate), roll the cylinder of dough in coarse sugar or chopped nuts just before slicing.